ohmykreee/actions-profile-pp-calculator/README_EN.md

 # FAQ
 1. Help!
 I encounter some problems.
-Please open a issue [HERE](https://github.com/ohmykreee/actions-profile-pp-calculator/issues).
+Please open a issue [HERE](https://github.com/ohmykreee/actions-profile-pp-calculator/issues) with template `Bug report`.
 - Please use English or Chinese to describe your problem
 - Please describe your problem in detail and attach the log file
 - Issues not related to this project or issues with missing details and no further response will be closed

+2. Is there any easier solution?
+Please open a issue [HERE](https://github.com/ohmykreee/actions-profile-pp-calculator/issues) with template `Request a calculate`.
+**Warning**: Please DO NOT change the title or the structure of the content, just modify the content you need.
+Or something unexpected will happen.

-2. I want to update this repository
+3. I want to update this repository
 `Code` --> `Fetch upstream` --> `Fetch and merge`